Home

 I have found that some of mine have gone soft as well, the trick I have found to get them hard is leave them in the oven once finished cooking overnight (turn off oven) happy cooking!

-crunchy treats
+Crunchy treats

 by: Anonymous